Edurata/edurata-workflows/CONTRIBUTING.md

 # Contributing to Edurata Workflows

 Thank you for your interest in contributing to Edurata Workflows!
-This repository contains templates primarily written in YAML files.
-We welcome contributions from the community to help improve the templates.
+This repository contains open-source templates primarily written in YAML files.
+We welcome contributions from the community to extend the library of templates and improve existing ones.

 ## How to Contribute